-Section 40.7 - Review of methodology
+Section 40.6 - Review of methodology

 We expect that a designated benchmark administrator will determine the appropriate frequency for carrying out an internal review of a designated commodity benchmark's methodology based on the specific nature of the benchmark (such as the complexity, use and vulnerability of the benchmark to manipulation) and the applicable characteristics of the part of the market (or changes thereto) that the benchmark is intended to represent.
-In any event, the administrator must review the methodology at least once in every 12-month period.
+In any event, the administrator must review the methodology at least once every 12 months.

-Paragraph 40.8(2)(a) - Order of priority of input data specified in the methodology
+Paragraph 40.7(2)(a) - Quality and integrity of the determination of a designated commodity benchmark

 While we recognize a benchmark administrator's flexibility to determine its own methodology and use of market data, we expect an administrator to use input data in accordance with the order of priority specified in its methodology.
-We further expect that, where consistent with such methodology, priority will be given to input data in the following order: (1) concluded and reported transactions, (2) bids and offers, and (3) other information.

 Furthermore, we expect that the designated benchmark administrator will employ measures reasonably designed to ensure that input data contributed and considered in the determination of a designated commodity benchmark is bona fide.
-By bona fide we mean that parties contributing the input data have executed or are prepared to execute transactions generating such input data and that concluded transactions were executed between parties at arm's length.
+By bona fide we mean that parties contributing the input data have executed or are prepared to execute transactions generating such input data and that executed transactions were concluded between parties at arm's length.
 If the latter is not the case, then particular attention should be paid to transactions between affiliated entities and consideration given as to whether this affects the quality of the input data to any extent.

-Section 40.9 - Transparency of determination of a designated commodity benchmark
+Section 40.8 - Transparency of determination of a designated commodity benchmark

-We expect that, in providing a plain language explanation of the extent to which, and the basis upon which, expert judgment was used in the determination of a designated commodity benchmark, a designated benchmark administrator will address the following:
+We expect that, in providing an explanation of the extent to which, and the basis upon which, expert judgment was used in the determination of a designated commodity benchmark, a designated benchmark administrator will address the following:

-- (a) the extent to which a determination is based on transactions or spreads, and interpolation or extrapolation of input data; - (b) whether greater priority was given to bids and offers or other market data than to concluded and reported transactions, and, if so, the reason why.
+- (a) the extent to which a determination is based on transactions or spreads, and interpolation or extrapolation of input data; - (b) whether greater priority was given to bids and offers or other market data than to concluded transactions, and, if so, the reason why; - (c) whether transaction data was excluded, and, if so, the reason why.

-Section 40.9 requires a designated benchmark administrator to publish the specified explanations for each determination of a designated commodity benchmark.
+Section 40.8 requires a designated benchmark administrator to publish the specified explanations for each determination of a designated commodity benchmark.
 However, we recognize that, to the extent that there have been no significant changes, a standard explanation may be acceptable, and any exceptions in the explanation must then be noted for each determination.
-We generally expect that the required explanations will be provided contemporaneously with the determination of a benchmark, but recognize that unforeseen circumstances may cause delays, in which case, we still expect that explanation to be published as soon as reasonably practicable.
+We generally expect that the specified explanations will be provided contemporaneously with the determination of a benchmark, but recognize that unforeseen circumstances may cause delays, in which case, we still expect that explanation to be published as soon as reasonably practicable.

-Section 40.10 - Policies, procedures, controls and criteria of the designated benchmark administrator to ensure the integrity of the process of contributing input data contributors adhere to such requirements.
-However, section 40.10 does require an administrator to ensure the integrity of the process for contributing input data.
+Section 40.9 - Policies, procedures, controls and criteria of the designated benchmark administrator to ensure the integrity of the process of contributing input data

+There are no specific requirements under Part 8.1 for benchmark contributors with respect to commodity benchmarks, as under Part 6 for financial benchmarks, nor, consequently, obligations on designated benchmark administrators to ensure that the benchmark contributors adhere to such requirements.
+However, section 40.9 does require an administrator to ensure the integrity of the process for contributing input data.
 We are of the view that such policies, procedures, controls and criteria will promote the accuracy and integrity of the determination of the commodity benchmark.